siddharthkp/women-tech-speakers-in-india/README.md

 Please add yourself and your peers!
 Make sure you take their consent before adding their preferred contact method.

-If someone else added you to the list, please update your topics, consent and prefered method of contact.
+If someone else added you to the list, please update your topics, consent and preferred method of contact.
 If you'd like to be removed, please let me know! ([github](https://github.com/siddharthkp/women-tech-speakers-in-india/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) / [twitter](https://twitter.com/siddharthkp))

 Sorted alphabetically by name: